* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Bao buns are a popular party snack, but this raises the question of how to keep them warm for your guests.

-You don’t want to bao becoming cold because this will turn them hard.
+You don’t want the bao becoming cold because this will turn them hard.
 (Yuk).

 To keep bao warm, keep them in a hot steamer with the lid closed.
 This will keep them warm for about 10-15 minutes.